A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven University.

 See: moment of inertia,

 Misuse alert: One sometimes sees "A force arises because of inertia."
 This misleads one into supposing that the inertia is a cause of the force.
 It is not hard to discuss all of the physics of force, mass and acceleration without ever using the word "inertia".
 Unfortunately we are stuck with it in the widely used name "moment of inertia".Inertial frame.
 A non-accelerating coordinate system.
 One in which F = ma holds, where F is the sum of all real forces acting on a body of mass m whose acceleration is a.
-In classical mechanics, the real forces on a body are those which are due to the influence of another body.
-[Or, forces on a part of a body due to other parts of that body.]
+In classical mechanics, the real forces on a body are those that are due to the influence of another body.
+[Or, forces on a part of a body due to other parts of that same body.]
 Contact forces, gravitational, electric, and magnetic forces are real.
-Fictitious forces are those which arise solely from formulating a problem in a non-inertial system, in which ma = F + (fictitious force terms)
+Fictitious forces are those that arise solely from formulating a problem in a non-inertial reference system, in which ma = F + (fictitious force terms)

 Intensive variable.
 A measurable property of a thermodynamic system is intensive if when two identical systems are combined into one, the variable of the combined system is the same as the original value in each system.
 Examples: temperature, pressure.
 See: extensive variable, and specific.